open-telemetry/opentelemetry-specification/specification/api-metrics.md

 of label set and cumulative _difference_ or as pairs of label set and cumulative _total.

 2. Measure.
-Use the `Record()` function to report summary statistics about the distribution of values, for each distinct label set.
+Use the `Record()` function to report events that for which the SDK will compute summary statistics about the distribution of values, for each distinct label set.
 The summary statistics to use are determined by the aggregation, but they usually include at least the sum of values, the count of measurements, and the minimum and maximum values.
 When aggregating distinct Measure events, report summary statistics of the combined value distribution.
 Exposition formats for summary statistics vary widely, but typically include pairs of label set and (sum, count, minimum and maximum value).

 3. Observer.
 Current values are provided by the Observer callback at the end of each Metric collection period.
 When aggregating values